-We picked the first morels of 2013 today, It did not go as expected.
+We picked the first morels today, It did not go as expected.
 My good friend Mike and I usually meet up at around 4 am to hunt in our favorite patch-we try to get there extra early since the good patch is also part of a public park.

-After exchanging a colorful, and creative array of expletives, we struggled with what the best course of action might be.
+After exchanging a creative array of expletives, we struggled with what the best course of action might be.
 We decided to walk past and casually inspect what the picker was doing.

 "Naw, these are just the "peckerhead morels", they are one of three flushes of morels here, The other kinds of morels will come later."